How To Build A Power Outage Kit

 It’s always nice to have some food that you can eat hot, particularly if your home is feeling cold.
 You can usually rely on the old BBQ as a way to heat most foods, even though they aren’t really designed to heat a pan.

-A few years ago Mark and I decided to switch to a gas stove in place of the electric glass top unit we had a part of our house purchase.
+A few years ago Mark and I decided to switch to a gas stove in place of the electric glass-top unit we had as part of our house purchase.
 It took some time to get a friend to help us run a gas line over to the kitchen area, so during that time we used a butane countertop cooking unit.
 Butane Stove

 I was amazed at how efficient it proved to be, even though it was pretty small.
 I think we used it for a couple of months and found it to be a true lifesaver.